simoninireland/introduction-to-epidemics/src/acknowledgements.md

-Thanks to the friends and colleagues who asked about epidemic modelling and were then sucked into commenting, proof-reading, and listening to half-formed explanations: Diego Arenas Contreras, Muffy Calder, Lisa Dow, Lei Fang, Ian Gent, Fenella Hayes, Julie McCann, Riccardo Romano, Juan Ye.
+Thanks to the friends and colleagues who asked about epidemic modelling and were then sucked into commenting, proof-reading, and listening to half-formed explanations: Diego Arenas Contreras, Muffy Calder, Simone Conte, Lisa Dow, Lei Fang, Ian Gent, Fenella Hayes, Julie McCann, Riccardo Romano, Juan Ye.
 No good deed goes unpunished.

 Thanks to the University of St Andrews for providing both a stimulating academic home and access to the computing resources needed